Free Finite Group Actions on Rational Homology 3--Spheres: Application of cohomological methods

-\begin{proof} To see this, recall that the description due to MacLane \cite[Chap.~V.8]{maclane1} of via chain complexes, shows that the image of the fundamental class is represented by the chain complex $C_*(M)$ of finitely-generated free $\bZ G$-modules.
+\begin{proof} The description due to MacLane \cite[Ch.~V.8]{maclane1} of $\Tor_3^{\bZ G}(\bZ, \bZ)\cong H_3(G;\bZ)$ via chain complexes, shows that the image of the fundamental class $c_*[M/G] \in H_3(G;\bZ)$ is represented by the chain complex $C_*(M)$ of finitely-generated free $\bZ G$-modules.
 We can apply dimension-shifting in the ``complete" $\Ext$-theory to the formula: